Fiona Hill, a nobody to Trump and Putin, saw into them both - NewsBreak

 It was clear to Putin that the resulting backlash would undermine even the vague commitments he and Trump had made.
 “On his way out the door from the conference,” Hill writes, “he told his press secretary, within earshot of our interpreter, that the press conference was ‘bullshit.’”

-Trump was impeached by the House in late 2019 for trying to use his leverage over Ukraine to undermine Joe Biden his eventual Democratic rival, among the first of his efforts to stay in office by unconventional means, stretching to the Jan.
-6 insurrection at the Capitol by a mob he had told to “fight like hell.”
+Trump, a Republican, was impeached by the House in late 2019 for trying to use his leverage over Ukraine to undermine Joe Biden, his eventual Democratic rival, among the first of his efforts to stay in office by unconventional means, stretching to the Jan.
+6 insurrection at the Capitol by a mob he had told to “ fight like hell.”

 She began her testimony by describing her improbable journey as the daughter of a coal miner from an impoverished town in northeast England to the White House.
 She also explained her desire to serve a country that “has offered me opportunities I never would have had in England.”